absolunet/nwayo/documentation/cli/readme.md

 ### doctor
 `nwayo doctor`

+Analyze project for conformity

 Checks npm / Bower packages for updates and lists what is outdated.

 Checks if the toolbox version in bower is the same as the workflow version.

+Check if project follows conventions

 **Examples:**
 ```shell